University station (Edmonton): Around the Station

+Safety issues

+In 2021, an international student was stabbed at the University LRT station.
+The attacker received a 16-month sentence in 2022.

 University Transit Centre

 The University Transit Centre is located above the LRT station on the transit and bicycle-only 89 Avenue.
 The transit centre is served by ETS, St. Albert Transit (StAT) and Strathcona County Transit (SCT).
 This transit centre does not have park & ride, a drop off area, public washrooms, pay phones, or vending machines, but does have a large shelter.

 The following bus routes serve the transit centre: